s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 This design follows the three core principles of good software: **readability**, **scalability/maintainability**, and **low cognitive effort**.

 - **1. Readability**
   By breaking up the processors, each class handles a focused, well-defined task and stays around ~30 lines of code.
   This makes each processor easy to read and understand in isolation, without requiring a full understanding of the entire system.

 - **2. Scalability & Maintainability**
   Having one large, monolithic processor that builds a giant Chain of Responsibility (CoR) would be difficult to scale or modify.
   Every new command or change would require modifying a central block, increasing the risk of bugs and regressions.

   Instead, by **pre-processing the tokens** to select the appropriate processor early, we:

-- Reduce unnecessary handlers loaded into memory.
+  - **Reduce unnecessary handlers** loaded into memory
-- Shorten traversal time through the chain (since unrelated handlers are skipped).
+  - **Shorten traversal time** through the chain (since unrelated handlers are skipped)
-- Allow new processors to be added or modified independently — adhering to the **Open/Closed Principle**.
+  - **Allow new processors to be added or modified independently** — adhering to the **Open/Closed Principle**

 - **3. Low Cognitive Effort**
-Developers only need to understand **one processor at a time**, rather than a tangled mega-handler with complex branching.
+  Developers only need to understand **one processor at a time**,
+  rather than a tangled mega-handler with complex branching.
   The system becomes more modular and easier to reason about, debug, and test.

 **Summary**
 This design methodology improves performance, modularity, and clarity.
 It aligns with core software engineering principles by ensuring each component has a single responsibility and a clear, self-contained scope.